hpmeister/imusic2022/README.md

 # imusic2022
 http://2022.imusic-works.net

-wordpress branch is using wordpress at all.
+wordpress branch is using wordpress.